Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

 ## Magic Github Action

-When I worked at a previous company, our team used this fantastic thing called GitHub Actions.
 Have you ever had those repetitive tasks you do whenever you merge code?
 GitHub Actions solves those problems.
 Instead of manually creating tags, updating changelogs, and writing release notes, you set up a workflow file and let GitHub handle it.

 It's like having a tiny dev that sits there watching your repository 24/7, ready to jump in whenever you merge code.
 Here's how I configured ours: